 You can view all your enrollments and enrollment request statuses on the Enrollments tab.

-Typically, it takes between 1-8 weeks for insurance payers to process your enrollment request.
+Typically, it takes between 2-8 weeks for insurance payers to process your enrollment request.
 Medicare, Medicaid, and some other payers can take up to 8+ weeks.

 Note: We've created a searchable table for the average enrollment approval times for the most common enrollments we see, and you can reference it here: Average payer enrollment approval times.

 We will email you when your enrollment has been completed or if there are any other steps needed from you in order to complete this process.
 Some enrollments will require additional documents to continue processing of the enrollment.
 You can review this guide this will detail that process: Why is my enrollment requiring additional steps?

 Important: If you receive a notice from the payer stating that they've accepted your enrollment, please share it with our team, this will help speed up the process.
 Sometimes the payers will update the clinicians but not the clearinghouse.